-The Robert Frederick Smith Explore Your Family History Center is a space where you can find digital resources related to family history, including the Freedmen’s Bureau Project, receive expert guidance on how to conduct genealogical research and oral history interviews, view objects from the Museum's collection relating to family history, and learn how to preserve your own family films, videos, and photographs.
+The Robert Frederick Smith Explore Your Family History Center is a space where you can find digital resources related to family history, receive expert guidance on how to conduct genealogical research and oral history interviews, view objects from the Museum's collection relating to family history, and learn how to preserve your own family films, videos, and photographs.

 The Center also features an interactive digital experience, Transitions in Freedom: The Syphax Family, which traces the history of African American families from slavery to freedom through archival documents, maps, photographs, and other records.
 Public programs and workshops provide in-depth information and hands-on learning opportunities related to family history, research, and preservation.